-There were two instances of non-compliance noted for this item during the on-site inspection of Dallas Executive Airport.
-KM Aviation was lacking secondary containment for barrels of chemicals and Jet Center of Dallas was storing barrels of waste fuel outdoors with no secondary containment.
-In all other locations chemicals and materials were stored appropriately, under cover or indoors, and on secondary containment.
-Most outside dumpsters were kept closed or closed at the end of the business day.
-Each tenant inspects their property daily.
+There were no cases of non-compliance noted for this item during the facility inspections at Dallas Executive Airport.
+No inappropriate storage practices were found, and drums were stored indoors or under cover with secondary containment.
+Dumpsters were kept closed during business, or closed at the end of the business day.
+Each tenant performs daily visual inspections of their leasehold area.